EmNudge/site/src/pages/blog/markov-chains-are-funny.md

 It's easy to spot fake Amazon reviews these days by thinking "would I ever write something like this?".
 Would you add an intro and conclusion to your experiences with Oxiclean dish wipes?
 Would you thank the manufacturers and acknowledge their dedication to customer service?

 Our LLM detection models, like an on-screen captcha, must soon start screening for personality.

+[^1]: The example comes from a [famous tumblr blog](https://kingjamesprogramming.tumblr.com/) which was recently resurrected!